Man Sells Repaired Computer But Refuses Refund After It Breaks Again, Says It's Now The Buyer's Responsibility

 Reddit

 Conflict resolution in consumer transactions often requires effective communication strategies.
-A behavioral economist suggests that both parties should engage in active listening to understand each other's perspectives better.
+Both parties should engage in active listening to understand each other's perspectives better.

 Looks like the problem came back for an encore!
 Refund, anyone?